MarceloProjetos/HMI-controler-with-node-red/README.md

 ##5-Configuring access of node-red across settings.js

 **DNS**
-There are two ways to access a page on the Internet: the domain name or IP address of the servers on which it is hosted.
+There are two ways to access a page on the Internet: the domain name "DNS" or "IP ADDRESS" of the servers on which it is hosted.
 In our case "Node-RED."

-For that you enable DNS or "domain name" we need to edit the file [settings.js][9].
+For your application to make a simple DNS access or "IP ADDRESS".
+We need to edit the [settings.js][9] file.

     c:\Users\marcelo.miranda\AppData\Roaming\npm\node_modules\node-red\settings.js
 or